We cannot change the world but together we can make a difference

 • Provided clinical education and coaching for midwives and nurses

-• Provided air conditioner for operating theatre
+• Provided two air conditioners for operating theatres

-• Donated surgical instruments
+• Donated surgical instruments, clinical monitor, baby warmer

 • Supported Operating theatre education for nurses